Strider-CD/strider-extension-loader/README.md

 and make sure that you prefix the html you return with:
 `ctx.content` which will contain either the default html, or the content from previous extensions.

-#### Static Files

-If you have additional static files, you can create a `static` directory in your extension.
-These files will be available at `/ext/$modulename/...`